 If your senior relative prefers to live outside of their private home but does not require additional care, an independent living community is a perfect choice.
 These age-restricted developments allow seniors ample opportunity to socialize and participate in daily activities.

 LGBT family members who require help doing housework, taking their medication, or keeping up their personal hygiene can consider an assisted living facility (ALF).
 In Florida, LGBT seniors can also receive extended congregate care, which provides 24-hour supervision.

 If extended congregate care doesn’t suffice, you can place your loved one in a nursing home.
 Here, your family members can receive all-day medical care and any necessary treatment.
 Keep in mind that you will need to obtain a physician’s referral to place your relative in a nursing home.
-For loved ones entering a skilled nursing facility prepare in advance with tools like
+For loved ones entering a skilled nursing facility prepare in advance with tools like these personalized labels.

 The Top LGBT Senior Communities In Florida

 Currently, there is a flourishing future for LGBT senior housing in Florida.
 With the right fit, you or a loved one can improve their health and overall quality of life in their later years.
 Below are the top LGBT-friendly senior living communities in Florida for you to consider.